Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Introduction

 \subsection{Related Works}

-Propagation of chaos and mean-field limit for large systems of interacting particles, widely appearing in analysis of PDEs and probability theory, has been extensively studied over the last decades, both for the first-order and second-order systems.
-The derivation of some effective equations to describe the average or statistical behavior of large interacting particle systems can be traced back to Maxwell and Boltzmann.
-Kac \cite{kac1956foundations} first raises the basic notions of chaos and proves some partial propagation of chaos results for the simplified model of 1D Boltzmann equation, and now the related studies have been far beyond the range of kinetic theory.
-The fundamental mathematical setting of this problem is set up and basically resolved by McKean \cite{mckean1967propagation} and Dobrushin \cite{dobrushin1979vlasov} using the classical coupling method.
-Since then people began to put attention to the much more difficult models, say systems with singular interacting kernels, instead of the regular (bounded Lipschitz) kernels.
+Propagation of chaos and convergence to mean-field limit for large systems of interacting particles, widely appearing in the analysis of PDEs and probability theory, have been extensively studied over the last decades, both for the first-order and second-order systems.
+The derivation of some effective equations to describe the average or statistical behavior of large interacting particle systems can be traced back to Maxwell \cite{Maxwell1867} and Boltzmann \cite{boltzmann1872weitere}.
+Kac \cite{kac1956foundations} first raised the basic notions of chaos and proved some partial propagation of chaos results for the simplified model of the Boltzmann equation in dimension $1$.
+Related studies have been far beyond the range of kinetic theory.
+The fundamental mathematical setting of this problem was set up and basically resolved by McKean \cite{mckean1967propagation} and Dobrushin \cite{dobrushin1979vlasov} using the classical coupling method.
+Since then people began to pay attention to the much more difficult models, say systems with singular interacting kernels, instead of the regular (bounded Lipschitz) kernels.
 As for our point vortex model approximating the famous 2D Navier-Stokes/Euler equation, the first result dates back to Osada \cite{osada1986propagation} with bounded initial data and large viscosity.
-Later Fournier-Hauray-Mischler \cite{fournier2014propagation} extend the result to all positive viscosity cases, while the initial data is only assumed to have finite moments and entropy, using the compactness argument and the entropy estimate.
+Later Fournier-Hauray-Mischler \cite{fournier2014propagation} extended the result to all positive viscosity cases, while the initial data is only assumed to have finite moments and entropy, using the compactness argument and the entropy estimate.